 You have to breathe.
 Your body needs oxygen.
 Someone who is n

 ot breathing has only minutes… So, priority #1 is air.
 Try holding your breath.
 Not many people can hold their breath for 3 minutes or more.
 The science behind this is that without oxygen your body, and most importantly, your brain will stop functioning.
-Within about 3 minutes, your brain cells start to die and your brain as well as your other organs will start to shut down.
+Within about 3 minutes, your brain cells start to die and your brain, as well as your other organs, will start to shut down.
 So get to a place where you can breathe.

 Rule #2 – SHELTER

 Next on this list of priorities is to build a shelter to prevent exposure in extreme weather conditions.
 Your body works best at around 98.6°F (37°C).
-The more you stray from the ideal body temperature, the more likely you have chance of succumbing to the elements.
+The more you stray from the ideal body temperature, the more likely you have a chance of succumbing to the elements.
 The number one cause of death of persons lost in the wilderness is either due to hypothermia (cold) or hyperthermia (overheating).
 And it doesn’t take much of a temperature change to make a difference.
 Did you know that you could suffer from hypothermia at 50 degrees, especially if it is windy and wet?
 In warmer climates, you will need shelter from the heat and radiation of the sun.
-Along with building a shelter you should carry the mentality of the Law of 3 when packing for your hike.
+Along with building a shelter, you should carry the mentality of the Law of 3 when packing for your hike.
 If you’re going to have a kit of some kind, have 3 means of fire starting.
-Outside of of lighters and matches, some of your best fire starting options are:
+Outside of lighters and matches, some of your best fire-starting options are:

 - flint & steel